âShow Table of Contents

 (...)
 Parenthesis create a marked group of the expression.
 The tokenize mode allows you to match a larger part of the input field, yet only return a subset that was marked.
 This way you avoid returning the delimiter.
 You may only have 1 marked expression.

-* Match 0 or more of the previous, which allows for an empty set.
+* Match 0 or more of the previous.
+This differs from the first example in that we allow an empty set.
 You cannot end here because the regex engine doesn't like a match of 0 characters since there is an infinite number of matches, so we have to terminate the match on something.

 (?:....)
 This is an unmarked group.
 We need this for the or which we use a | for.